Why choose Creative Writing?

 - Consider wider audiences for your creative work through internships, educational field trips and travel, capstone courses, and community projects.

-- Be encouraged to submit your original creative work to the university’s student literary magazine Talking Leaves or write for The Voice, our student newspaper.
+- Be encouraged to submit your original creative work to the university’s student literary magazine Talking Leaves.

 To get a better feel for whether a concentration or minor in creative writing is right for you, explore our course descriptions.